solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 ing the graphitic oxide.
 The same chemist studied this oxid-

-434 J. L. Smith—Carbon Compounds in Meteorites.
+434 J. L. Smith---Carbon Compounds in Meteorites.

 izing action upon the graphite from the Cranbourne meteoric